 No. If at the moment you think you don’t have a very good voice, one of the best things about singing in a choir is that your voice blends into the whole sound.
 There are no auditions.
 You will not be asked to do a solo.
 Our focus is having fun singing songs together in a supportive way.
-We’ll learn new singing techniques along the way over the course of the session block.
+We’ll learn new singing techniques along the way over the course of the year to help build your confidence.

 What if I can’t read music?

 Do you need to read music to sing Happy Birthday?
 No!
 It’s the same here.
 You will be supported to learn the music in the best way that suits you: with a lyric sheet or by ear or with the music or with a teach track to listen to.
+If you would like to purchase the musical score, then I will give you details of where you can find it.
 It’s up to you!